Skip To Main Content

 Passion Projects (PPC)

-Topic choices below but all are considered in the Passion Projects Category and would be developed outside of school:
+Topic choices below, but all are considered in the Passion Projects Category and would primarily be developed outside of school:

 Artificial Intelligence Technology: Develop projects that demonstrate the use of AI technologies, such as machine learning, natural language processing, computer vision, and automation.
 Students should create AI-based solutions that showcase innovation, problem-solving skills, and an understanding of how AI impacts society.